loighic/loighic.github.io/_pages/macro/pt1/trade.md

 We defined comparative advantage in terms of the opportunity cost of producing goods.
 The country with the comparative advantage in the production of a good is the one that incurs the lower cost (that is, the lower opportunity cost) to produce it.

-Looking at table 3, which country can produce 1 barrel of oil at the lower opportunity cost?
+Look at table 3.
+Which country can produce 1 barrel of oil at a lower opportunity cost?
 Saudi Arabia.
 When it produces a barrel of oil, it only gives up ¼ bushel of corn, while the United States gives up 2 bushels of corn.
 Hence, Saudi Arabia has a comparative advantage in oil production.

 On the other hand, for the United States, the opportunity cost of producing a bushel of corn is only ½ barrel of oil.
 This is a much lower opportunity cost than Saudi Arabia's.
-(Saudi Arabia gives up 4 barrels of oil to produce a bushel of corn.)
+Saudi Arabia gives up 4 barrels of oil to produce a bushel of corn.
 So, the United States has a comparative advantage in corn production.

 In this example, there is a symmetry between absolute and comparative